pkp/pkp-docs/translating-guide/en/translate-documentation.md

 Anyone with translation expertise and some understanding of the software and context is welcome to contribute to translation.
 We especially appreciate translators who can commit to maintaining a translation over the long term.

-If you’re interested in being a Language Moderator for a particular language, please [get in touch](mailto:documentation@publicknowledgeproject.org).
+If you’re interested in being a Language Moderator for a particular language, please contact  [documentation@publicknowledgeproject.org](mailto:documentation@publicknowledgeproject.org).
 Language Moderators are required to make a minimum 2-year commitment to moderating the language.
 Language moderators should have excellent translation skills and knowledge of PKP software, as they are responsible for reviewing the approving translations.
 They should also have a relationship with and understanding of the user community for the language, so they can effectively coordinate and recruit translators.

 ## Getting started